StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

     - **aws_secret_access_key** - The AWS Secret Access Key.
 Leave empty quotes to [use an attached IAM role](/stackpacks/integrations/aws/aws-sts-eks.md).
     - **external_id** - The same external ID used to create the CloudFormation stack in every account and region.
     - **role_arn** - In the example `arn:aws:iam::123456789012:role/StackStateAwsIntegrationRole`, substitute 123456789012 with the target AWS account ID to read.
-    - **regions** - The Agent will only attempt to find resources in the specified regions. `global` is a special region for global resources, such as Route53.
+    - **regions** - The Agent will only try to find resources in the specified regions. `global` is a special region for global resources, such as Route53.
     ```yaml
     clusterAgent:
       config: